 The U.S. – Korea Free Trade Agreement, sometimes referred to as KORUS, entered into force on May 15, 2012.
-Like most of the U.S. Free Trade Agreements other than NAFTA, the responsibility for claiming preferential treatment lies with the importer.
+Like all of the free trade agreements the U.S. has entered into with other countries, the responsibility for claiming preferential treatment lies with the importer.
 However, more often than not, the information needed to support the claim will have to be provided by the producer or exporter of the goods.

 While there is no required form for certifying origin, there are basic data elements that must be included and a sample certificate of origin form that includes those data elements has been provided.